 ∂J∂l1=∂J∂l10∂l10∂l9⋯∂l2∂l1∂J∂l1=∂J∂l10∂l10∂l9⋯∂l2∂l1

 As indicated, the gradient descent depends on the loss ∂J∂l∂J∂l as well as the gradients ∂lk+1∂lk,∂lk∂lk−1…∂lk+1∂lk,∂lk∂lk−1….
 Let’s look at a sigmoid activation function.
 If xx is higher than 5 or smaller than -5, the gradient is close to 0.
-Hence, in those region, the node learns close to nothing regardless of the loss.
+Hence, in these regions the node learns close to nothing regardless of the loss.

-We can visualize the derivative of a sigmoid function behaves like a gate to the loss signal.
-If the input is > 5 or <-5, the derviative is so small, it blocks most of the loss signal to propagage backward.
-So nodes on its left sides learn little.
+We can visualize that the derivative of a sigmoid function behaves like a gate to the loss signal.
+If the input is > 5 or <-5, the derivative is so small, it blocks most of the loss signal to propagate backwards.
+So, nodes on its left sides learn little.

 In addition, the chain rule in the gradient descent has a multiplication effect.
 If we multiple numbers smaller than one, it diminishes quickly.
 On the contrary, if we multiple numbers greater than one, it explodes.